kubesphere/website/content/en/docs/multicluster-management/enable-multicluster/agent-connection.md

 description: 'Overview'

-weight: 2343
+weight: 3013
 ---

 ## Prerequisites

-You have already installed at least two KubeSphere clusters, please refer to [Installing on Linux](../../../installing-on-linux) or [Installing on Kubernetes](../../../installing-on-kubernetes) if not yet.
+You have already installed at least two KubeSphere clusters.
+Please refer to [Installing on Linux](../../../installing-on-linux) or [Installing on Kubernetes](../../../installing-on-kubernetes) if they are not ready yet.

 {{< notice note >}}
 Multi-cluster management requires Kubesphere to be installed on the target clusters.
 If you have an existing cluster, please install a minimal KubeSphere on it as an agent, see [Installing Minimal KubeSphere on Kubernetes](../../installing-on-kubernetes/minimal-kubesphere-on-k8s) for details.